 For a STA using U-APSD, the AP transmits one BU destined for the STA from any AC that is not delivery-enabled in response to PS-Poll from the STA.
 When all ACs associated with the STA are delivery-enabled, AP transmits one BU from the highest priority AC that has a BU.
 The AP can respond with either an immediate data or Management frame or with an Ack frame, while delaying the responding data or Management frame.
+Upon receiving a PS-Poll frame, the S1G AP that intends to respond with immediate Data frame may use the RTS/CTS scheme to protect the transmission of the frame.
+Upon receiving a PS-Poll+BDT frame with the More Data field equal to 0, the S1G AP that intends to respond with immediate Data frames may use the RTS/CTS scheme to send buffered data until it transmits a frame with MORE DATA equal to 0 or until the duration of the exchange, including the initial PS-Poll+BDT frame reaches the TXOP limit whichever comes first.

 An S1G AP that sends an acknowledgement frame of type (NDP) Ack or NDP PS-Poll-Ack in response to an (NDP)PS-Poll/trigger frame that is received from an S1G STA shall set the More Data subfield of the acknowledgement frame to 0 when no BU is buffered for the STA; otherwise, it shall set it to 1.
 The successful reception of the acknowledgement frame provides the following indications to the S1G STA: